soggybag/Front-end-Web-Class-9/README.md

 You can put these together to create CSS rules that apply in a wide variety of situations.
 Generally the most common use is creating rules that apply to mobile vs desktop.
 These are usually written to target different screen sizes.

+### 2 - Designing for multiple screen sizes

+As the screen narrows things need to change size.
+The layout of the page needs to change when the screen gets smaller.

+#### Sketch Artboards and Pages and Layout

+Artboards in Sketch...

+Pages in Sketch...

 #### Break points